FRC-2928/FRC-Programmer-Training/docs/Tools/git.md

 ![Readme File](../images/FRCTools/FRCTools.005.jpeg)

 We now have to connect our local Git repository with the remote GitHub repository.
+First, go to settings in VSCode and type `git enable` in the search bar.
+Make sure that *git enable* is checked.

 ![Remote Push](../images/FRCTools/FRCTools.006.jpeg)